SolangeP/Deep-Learning-Course/README.md

 # Deep-Learning-Course
-Mini-projects for Deep Learning course (by M.Lepetit), MVA
+Mini-projects for Deep Learning course (by Mr.Lepetit), MVA